ssfrr/MeasureIR.jl/README.md

 Measuring an impulse response takes place in the following steps:

-1. Create a measurement (currently only `golay` is supported)
+1. Create a measurement (currently supports `golay`, `expsweep`, `impulse`, `mls`, and `schroeder`)
 2. Generate a test signal for the measurement using `stimulus(m)`, where `m` is a measurement.
-This signal is a single-channel time-domain signal that could be played directly through a speaker, or saved to a file for later measurement.
+This signal is a single-channel time-domain signal that could be played directly through a speaker/transducer, or saved to a file for later measurement.
 3. Convolve the test signal with your system.
 This could be by playing the signal through a speaker into a room you're measuring, or using Julia's built-in `conv` function for testing.
 The result of this step should be a (possibly multichannel) response signal.
 4. Analyze the system response to generate the impulse response.
 The form of this is `analyze(m, response)` where `m` is your measurement object and `response` is the measured output of your system in response to the stimuli.